Ingenico: Ogone

 Ogone was a Belgium-based online payment service provider and payment risk management company that has been part of Ingenico since 2013.
 After the acquisition, Ingenico renamed the business Ingenico Payment Services.
 Ogone managed and secured online payments for card-not-present transactions (e-commerce, m-commerce, mail/telephone order, batch payments) and provided fraud prevention services.
 Ogone, was connected through certified links with more than 200 banks and acquirers and provided international, alternative and local payment methods in over 80 countries in Europe, Asia, Latin America and the Middle East and in 2014 had 77,000 clients.
 The company was headquartered in Belgium and had operations in India and regional offices in Belgium, the Netherlands, France, Germany, Austria, Switzerland, UK, United Arab Emirates and the US.

 Ogone was founded as Abssys Consulting in 1996 by Harold Mechelynck and Thierry Pierson.
 In 2003 Ogone was Europe's first payment service provider to develop, integrate and certify a "3-D secure MPI module" (Merchant Plugin Interface), enabling remote payment.

 In May 2010 the company received an undisclosed majority investment from US-based growth equity firm Summit Partners.
 The purchase of EBS (E-Billing Solutions) in September 2011, at the time the second largest payment provider in India after CC-Avenues, was Ogone's first acquisition and its first move outside the European market.
 With the addition of the EBS customer-base, Ogone became one of the world's "largest" payment services.

 On 29 January 2013, Ingenico announced an agreement for the acquisition of Ogone.
 A share purchase agreement for the acquisition was executed two months later for 360 million euro.

+Products

+Ingenico develops payment terminals and point-of-sale systems used in retail and other commercial environments.

 Ingenico Payment Services

 On 4 June 2014 Ogone announced that Ogone was becoming Ingenico Payment Services, the Ingenico Group's flagship brand for digital payment services.
 All activities were to be structured around three major brands: Ingenico Smart Terminals, Ingenico Mobile Solutions and Ingenico Payment Services.
 Ingenico Payment Services groups the activities of acquisitions made by Ingenico over the past years, including Ogone, TUNZ, easycash, easycash Loyalty Solutions and AXIS (not to be confused with India's AxisBank).

+Ingenico develops several payment terminal families that have received wide global deployment.
+The Lane Series (Lane/3000/5000/7000/8000) is documented in FCC filings, including the Lane/3000 in 2018.

+The AXIUM DX8000 was launched in 2023 and represents a next-generation Android-based point-of-sale payment terminal.